dtaipov/KeyChain/source/index.html.md

 <img width="532" alt="mac-6" src="https://user-images.githubusercontent.com/34011337/49649380-0e507080-fa3a-11e8-8645-b86dbd139dbc.png">

-## Check if the installation was successful
+## Check if KeyChain is installed

 After installation, connect to the demo-page: http://localhost:16384/ to check if the installation was successful and to test the KeyChain commands.
 In case everything went well, you will see the following page and you will be able to see responses to the commands in the "Response" box when you click on them.

 ![screenshot from 2018-12-10 15-57-27](https://user-images.githubusercontent.com/34011337/49734247-be211a80-fc94-11e8-8d85-c70b738ecae3.png)

-#How to sign an Ethereum transaction with KeyChain
+# Sign an Ethereum transaction

 Here you can find an instruction on how to sign an Ethereum transaction with KeyChain.